grandcircusco/cheatsheets/csharp/mvc_no_db.md

 }
 ```

 Then two pages: One for the index, where we list the products, and that's a form for entering a new product.
+The form goes with TWO actions: One displays the form, and one is a URL that runs in response to clicking the form; that action saves the data in the list.

 ### Index.cshtml